 1. If you’d like to see the famous sunrise over Angkor Wat, get up early enough to get a good spot for photos.
 What nobody tells you is that instead of a few early risers, you will have to fight for the best photo spots with bus loads of tourists.
 Hundreds of them, in fact, gather every morning to see this famous sunrise.
 The water basin in front of the main structure makes for terrific reflections, so camp out early for those shots.
 The best time of year for photos is the dry season between November and March.

 2. Don’t start your day at the main Angkor Wat temple.
 This is frankly because everybody else does.
 Plus, because the sun rises over/behind the temple, the light is not ideal for photos in the morning.
 If you head to Angkor Thom and to Ta Prohm in the morning and return to Angkor Wat in the afternoon, light conditions are much better, and the bus loads of tourists will be back at their hotels already.

-3. Make sure to bring enough water and snacks.
+3. Make sure to bring enough water and snack when you visit Angkor Wat.
 There are vendors at the gates of the main sites, but there were a few times where we were seriously thirsty and no water vendors were around.
-We visited during one of the hottest points of the year, and were seriously in need of constant hydration!
+We visited during one of the hottest days of the year, and were seriously in need of constant hydration!

 4. Don’t forget your sun screen.
 It is hot and sunny in Cambodia all year round and if you don’t like the heat, avoid visiting Angkor Wat between March and May, the hottest and driest months.
 If you visit Cambodia between May and October, this is the rainy season, so plan your visits to the temples around the (usually) afternoon rain.